Shinmera/parachute/README.md

       (true (numberp 2/3))
       (false (numberp :keyword)))

+The name of a test can be either a symbol or a string, though both get coerced to a string internally.

+    (define-test "A more descriptive name, perhaps")

 Tests can have dependencies in order to ensure that you don't get cascade failures.
 If a test's dependency fails, it is automatically skipped.

     (define-test equality